Understanding Carrier Oils: Your Complete Guide to Comedogenic Ratings & Fatty Acid Profiles

 - Lightweight, fast-absorbing

-- Supports skin barrier function
+- Supports a comfortable skin barrier feel

-- Anti-inflammatory properties
+- Skin-calming and conditioning properties

 - High-linoleic oils: Grapeseed, hemp seed, pumpkin seed, rosehip